cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/BirdsOfAFeather2.md

 There were three of them,
 And two of you, one of which partook,
 Because she was the only one,
-They wouldn't let off the hook.
+They wouldn't let off of the hook.

 They beat your ribcage in,
 They rolled you in the glass,